JaniTech2025/GoogleBooks/README.md

 # Shortens a long description to a 15-word preview.

+/\*\*

+- Truncates a description to a preview of the first 15 words.
+-
 - @param {string} description - The full text description (can be empty).
-- @returns {Object} An object containing either the original description or a truncated preview.
+- @returns {Object} An object containing either the original or a truncated preview description.
   \*/
   export function modifyDescription(description = "") {
   // If no description is provided, return it as-is